MichaelSzczepaniak/BasicActivityMonitoring/RepResearchPA1.md

     time.series.df$average.steps[i] <- mean(intervalSteps$steps)
 }
 ```
-This section acts as a test: REMOVE BEFORE FINAL CHECK-IN
-interval = 0  has average steps = 1.72 should be  1.7
-interval = 5  has average steps = 0.34 should be 0.34
-interval = 10 has average steps = 0.13 should be 0.13

 With the gaps removed, the code below uses the **ggplot2** package to generate the
 line plot (point symbols omitted):